TeddyO323/alx-backend-storage/0x00-MySQL_Advanced/README.md

 **Note:** An average score can be a decimal

 **Requirements:**
-- Procedure `ComputeAverageScoreForUser` is taking Apologies, let me complete the requirements for task 7:

-Requirements:
-- Procedure ComputeAverageScoreForUser is taking 1 input:
+- Procedure `ComputeAverageScoreForUser` is taking 1 input:
     - user_id, a users.id value (you can assume user_id is linked to an existing users)

 ### [8.
 Optimize simple search](./8-index_my_names.sql)